Norwich railway station: British Railways (1948–1994)

-The privatisation era (since 1994)
+Privatisation era (since 1994)

 On 1 April 1994, under the Railways Act 1993, ownership of the station passed to a new private company, Railtrack, which was transferred to the state-controlled non-profit Network Rail in October 2002 after experiencing financial difficulties in the aftermath of the Hatfield rail crash.

 Services to Norwich were later privatised, with most passing to Anglia Railways in January 1997.
 Routes towards the West Midlands were taken over by Central Trains in March 1997.
 Anglia trains handed over their franchise to National Express East Anglia in 2004.
 Three years later, on 11 November 2007, the Central Trains franchise was broken up and West Midlands services to Norwich were taken over by East Midlands Trains.
 The National Express East Anglia franchise passed to Abellio Greater Anglia on 5 February 2012.
 All services operated by East Midlands Trains were transferred to East Midlands Railway in August 2019, after EMT's franchise expired.